Spicy, Numbing & Tingly

 - In a small frying pan, toast the star anise, cinnamon stick, bay leaves, Sichuan peppercorns, and cardamom pods over medium-high heat.
 When the spices are toasted and fragrant (this will take 2 to 3 minutes) stir them into the warmed oil.
 Turn the heat up to medium and allow the spices to gently bubble for 5 minutes.
 Remove from the heat and allow the mixture to cool for 5 minutes.

 - In a glass lidded storage container, place the chili powder and salt.
 Strain the oil in the over the chili and salt, and add back in a star anise, a bay leaf, and the cinnamon stick.
 Allow to cool before covering with a lid.
-This oil will keep for up to 3 months.
+This oil will keep for up to 3 months in the refrigerator.
+Remember to use a clean spoon each time you dip into it.
 Yield: approximately 1 cup.

 - Use a chili powder that has a mix of seeds and chili flakes.
 This could be an Indian chili powder, as pictured in my ingredients photo, or most brands of chili flakes have a good mixture for this Sichuan chili oil.